ttaubert/octoblog/source/_posts/2015-10-27-faster-handshakes-with-tls-13.markdown

 ## Session Resumption in TLS 1.3

 Session resumption via identifiers and tickets will be obsolete in TLS v1.3.
-Both are now realized through a [pre-shared key (PSK) mode](https://tlswg.github.io/tls13-spec/#rfc.section.6.2.3).
+Both will be realized through a [pre-shared key (PSK) mode](https://tlswg.github.io/tls13-spec/#rfc.section.6.2.3).
 A PSK is established on a previous connection (like a ticket), after the handshake was completed successfully, and can then be presented by the client on the next visit.

 {% img /images/tls13-hs-resumption.png 600 Session Resumption in TLS v1.3 %}

-The client sends one or more *PSK identities* that are merely opaque blobs of data.
-They can be database lookup keys (like Session IDs), or self-encrypted and self-authenticated values (like Session Tickets).
-The *KeyShare* extension is sent to enable servers to ignore the PSK and fall back to a full handshake.
+The client sends one or more *PSK identities* as opaque blobs of data.
+They can be database lookup keys (similar to Session IDs), or self-encrypted and self-authenticated values (similar to Session Tickets).
 If the server accepts one of the given PSK identities then it replies with the one it selected.
+The *KeyShare* extension is sent to allow servers to ignore PSKs and fall back to a full handshake.

 **Authentication** is omitted, as that was done in the previous handshake when the PSK identity was established.
 An attacker can't impersonate the server if she doesn't know anything about the session to be resumed.

+Session resumption is probably less important in TLS v1.3 than it was in v1.2.
+A PSK handshake requires a single round-trip, just like a full handshake.
+On the other hand clients can get away with less computation and gain a few milliseconds, as they don't need to do a Diffie-Hellman key exchange or verify the server's certificate.
+Forward secrecy can be maintained by limiting the lifetime of PSK identities sensibly.

 ## 0-RTT Handshakes in TLS 1.3

 TLS v1.3 will therefore enable 1-RTT handshakes by default, even when connecting to a server the first time.
-But can we do even better?
-Let's look at a slightly varied version of the full handshake:
+But can we do even better? varied version of the full handshake:

-TODO: remove and just mention

-{% img /images/tls13-hs-zero-rtt1.png 600 Full TLS v1.3 Handshake with ServerConfiguration %}

 The flow is identical to the full handshake as shown before, however there is a `ServerConfiguration` message following the `ServerHello`.
 Once a client